Tyrn/wei/the-insider-en.typ

 cow  dung burned in the cup; it demontrated  the owner's modesty and honored the cane-built huts of ancient officials.

-     Surprisingly, the gates were closed  - the  vice prefect of the capital was not feeding either officials or paupers today.
+     Surprisingly, the gates were closed---the  vice prefect of the capital was not feeding either officials or paupers today.

      Kissur smirked.

-     The mansion's owner  could've had numerous titles written on the plaque
+     The mansion's owner  could've had numerous titles written on the plaque---the Keeper of Piety, the Brocade of Truth, the Flower Garden of the Wisdom
-- the Keeper of Piety, the Brocade of Truth, the Flower Garden of the Wisdom Beyond  the Sky, the Meadow of the State Virtue, etc... etc...
+Beyond  the Sky, the Meadow of the State Virtue, etc... etc...
 He  regularly received these titles from  the Emperor and was supposed  to engrave them on gate plaques.
 However,  the owner of the mansion has often had visitors from